Your first chart in Android App with CSV parser

 Raw Data Set

 Find some data, for example from here.
-I've chosen food searches on Google set and cut it a little to display comparison of two searches: banana bread
+I've chosen food searches on Google set and cut it a little to display comparison of two searches: banana bread and frozen yogurt.
+The file looks like this:

 id,googleTopic,week_id,value